mesosphere/dcos-docs-site/pages/1.11/installing/production/patching/index.md

 ## Modifying DC/OS configuration

-You _cannot_ change your cluster configuration at the same time as patching to a new version.
+You _cannot_ change your cluster configuration at the same time that you are patching to a new version.
 Cluster configuration changes must be done with an update to an already installed version.
 For example, you cannot simultaneously patch a cluster from 1.10.x to 1.10.y and add more public agents.
 You can add more public agents with an update to 1.10.x, and then patch to 1.10.y Or you can patch to 1.10.y and then add more public agents by updating 1.10.y after the patch.

 To modify your DC/OS configuration, you must run the installer with the modified `config.yaml` and update your cluster using the new installation files.
 Changes to the DC/OS configuration have the same risk as patching a host.
 Incorrect configurations could potentially crash your hosts, or an entire cluster.